GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
+Think about it.
+It tells you something about the power of writing.
 >
-> ~ *George Boole*
+> ~ *Manuel Blum*

 ---
 ## 🏎 Quick Facts